askonube/IR-Network-Slowdowns/README.md

 ![image](https://github.com/user-attachments/assets/3dceadab-d92f-4ea4-a9e6-6afb049ad088)

-We can see that the first port that was scanned started on 09 June 2025 at 00:30:19 or 2025-06-08T16:30:19.4145359Z.
-We pivoted to the DeviceProcessEvents table to see if we could see anything suspicious and specified 10 minutes before and after the port scan started.
-We noticed a PowerShell script named portscan.ps1 launch at 2025-06-08T16:29:40.1687498Z.
+We can see that the first port that was scanned started on `09 June 2025` at `00:30:19` or `2025-06-08T16:30:19.4145359Z`.
+We pivoted to the `DeviceProcessEvents` table to see if we could see anything suspicious and specified 10 minutes before and after the port scan started.
+We noticed a PowerShell script named `portscan.ps1` launch at `2025-06-08T16:29:40.1687498Z`.

 ```kql
 let VMName = "win-vm-mde";